senayakagunduz/senayakagunduz/README.md

 ## Hi there, I am Senay 👋
-I'm a Senior Frontend Developer with 4+ years of experience building modern, scalable web applications using React, Next.js, TypeScript and other tools in the JS ecosystem.
+I'm a Software Developer with 4+ years of experience building modern, scalable web applications using JavaScript, Python, React, Next.js, TypeScript and other tools in the JS ecosystem.

     - 🔭 I worked on React Projects (https://github.com/senayakagunduz)
     - 🌱 I developed React,Typescript, Next.js, Tailwind Projects